vekatze/neut/book/src/basis.md

 We don't have to discard immediates like integers or floats because their internal representations don't depend on memory-related operations like `malloc` or `free`.
 Because of that, "discarding" immediate values does nothing.
 Also, "copying" immediate values means reusing the original values.

-More specifically, the type of an immediate is compiled into a pointer to the following function (pseudo-code):
+More specifically, the type of an immediate is compiled into a pointer to the following function (pseudocode):

 ```neut
 inline discard-or-copy-immediate(selector, value) {